trenthuber/cbs/README.md

 ```

 ## Detailed usage
 cbs tries to be as simple as possible, while still remaining powerful.
-Its simplicity is rooted in its intentionally limited scope to just build C projects.
-Thus, cbs just needs to worry about compiling and linking C code, and calling other build executables.
+Its simplicity is rooted in its intentionally limited scope of only building C projects.
+Thus, cbs only needs to compile and link C code, as well as call other build executables.

 ### Compiling source files